-multiple speedlite portrait setup using Rogue Flashbenders
+Multiple speedlite portrait setup using Rogue Flashbenders

 The PDN Photo Plus Expo in New York took place last week.
 As always, it’s it’s always a bit of a head-rush walking around, overwhelmed by all the photography goodies and people.
 Of course, you’ll inevitably bump into old friends and catch up a bit.
 One of them, is Michael Corsentino who I met during the After Dark photo conventions.
-(Sadly, the After Dark events have been put on indefinite hold.)

 Not only is Michael Corsentino a pre-eminent wedding photographer in San Francisco, but has also written a book – the Canon Speedlite System Digital Field Guide (Amazon).
 If you like his style, follow him on Twitter @corsentino